lorenzodb1/scheduling-solver/README.md

     - Segregate events so that guests can't see each other?

 ## Notes for Video
-- include "Rational Reconstruction": comparison of making a schedule in google calendar vs doing it in our language
+- include "Rational Reconstruction": comparison of making a schedule in google calendar/outlook/etc. vs doing it in our language
 - show off cool features:
     - variables
     - for loops